 He added: “We all want to do what is right environmentally, whilst maintaining people’s ability to travel and making sure town centres and high streets function properly.
 It’s important that we listen to what people are saying so that we get this right.”

 But other London Councils such as Lewisham are not listening and are still persevering in the vain home that the worsening traffic congestion they have caused will go away.
 It will not.

 Opposition is growing to road closures across London with many local groups being formed.
-The ABD is happy to advise or assist any local groups.
+The Freedom for Drivers Foundation is happy to advise or assist any local groups.

 You can “follow” this blog by clicking on the bottom right in most browsers or by using the Contact page to send us a message requesting.
 You will then receive an email alerting you to new posts as they are added.